Aeonium arboreum: Distribution

 The plant is endemic to the western Canary Islands of Tenerife, La Palma, El Hierro, La Gomera and Gran Canaria.
 The populations found on the Iberian Peninsula, the Moroccan coast and the Mediterranean are likely to be considered neophytes.
-In temperate regions it needs to be grown under glass.
+In colder temperate regions it needs to be grown under glass however in temperate regions with mild winters they are perennial.

 Cultivation

 Aeonium arboreum grows in sunny or slightly shaded places on weathered volcanic soil.
-The purple cultivar 'Zwartkop' ('Schwartzkopf') has gained the Royal Horticultural Society's Award of Garden Merit. and a variegated form is grown as cultivar 'variegatum'.
+The purple cultivar 'Zwartkop' ('Schwartzkopf') has gained the Royal Horticultural Society's Award of Garden Merit.
+A variegated form is grown as cultivar 'variegatum'.